iSchomer/Dualfoil_Storage_Device/README.md

  $ git clone https://github.com/iSchomer/Dualfoil_Storage_Device.git
  ```

  3. This should download a `Dualfoil_Storage_Device` directory.
-Run a Docker conatiner with the pycap image inside the cloned directory:
+Run a Docker container with the pycap image inside the cloned directory:

  ```
  $ docker run --rm -it -p 8888:8888 -v $PWD:/notebooks dalg24/cap